BrianGenisio/graphql-talk/slides/slides/9-api-design-best-practices-avoid-redundancies.md

-##  9. API Design Best Practices -- avoid redundancies
+##  9. API Design Best Practices -- avoid redundancies <!-- .element: data-theme="ka-content" -->

 This is a new Markdown slide